mikecalvo/mikecalvo.github.io/msse/notes/groovy/index.md

 # Groovy Meta Programming
 - Enabling the dynamic elements of Groovy
 - Methods & properties can be added to classes at runtime
-- Methods that don\'t exist at compile time can be invoked at runtime
+- Methods that don't exist at compile time can be invoked at runtime

 ---